Skip to Content

 • Herbs: basil and/or oregano are the classic Italian herbs that add flavor

 Detailed directions can be found in the recipe card below.
-These illustrated directions do a good job of summarizing the steps however:
+The illustrated directions below do a good job of summarizing the steps:

 Sliced onions on a white cutting board.